mongodb/docs/source/includes/fact-multi-cloud-low-cpu.rst

-.. admonition:: Multi-Cloud Low-CPU clusters
+.. important:: Multi-Cloud Low-CPU clusters
-   :class: important

    Low-CPU cluster tiers (R40, R50, R60, etc) are available in :ref:`multi-cloud
    cluster configurations <create-cluster-multi-region>` as long as the